the vast open range of

 matters into their own hands and stepped up the number of range detectives hired

-Wyoming Stock Growers Association to help curb cattle rustling.
+by the Wyoming Stock Growers Association to help curb cattle rustling.
 The

 Association also drew up a number of new rules that made it extremely difficult